 What are burns?

 Burns are a type of injury caused by heat.
 The heat can be thermal, electrical, chemical, or electromagnetic energy.
-Most burn accidents occur at home.
-About 75 percent of all burn injuries in children are preventable.
+Most burn accidents happen at home.
+About 75% of all burn injuries in children are preventable.

-Smoking and open flame are the leading causes of burn injury for older adults, while scalding is the leading cause of burn injury for children.
+Smoking and open flame are the leading causes of burn injury for older adults.
+Scalding is the leading cause of burn injury for children.
 Both infants and the elderly are at the greatest risk for burn injury.